-Antonio Brown supports Cleveland Browns in season finale
+Steelers' Antonio Brown supports Browns in season finale

 They also need help from Cleveland Browns (7-7-1) who will visit the Baltimore Ravens (9-6).
 If Baltimore wins, the Steelers are essentially out, because entering the postseason as a wild card team is a long shot.

-For both the Steelers and Ravens to make the playoffs, the Tennesse Titans (9-6) and Indianapolis Colts (9-6) game must result in a tie.
+For both the Steelers and Ravens to make the playoffs, the Tennessee Titans (9-6) and Indianapolis Colts (9-6) game must result in a tie.

-One can see why Brown is suddently team "Brown(s)."
+One can see why Brown is suddenly team "Brown(s)."

-It didnt' take long for others to hop on the bandwagon.
+It didn't take long for others to hop on the bandwagon.

 #HereWeGo pic.twitter.com/w4FpAUZZri— Gilberto Torres (@gilfuzzy) December 27, 2018